 Some evidence suggests that the use of traditional Chinese medicine herb combinations may result in short-term improvements in SCORing of Atopic Dermatitis (SCORAD) index scores, quality of life scores, and topical steroid use.
 However, larger trials to evaluate safety and long-term efficacy are needed.

 Conflicting results have been reported regarding the use of probiotics (eg, Lactobacillus, Bifidobacterium) in preventing atopic dermatitis or in controlling symptoms in children.
 A recent meta-analysis indicated that prenatal and postnatal probiotic supplementation may be helpful in preventing the development of atopic dermatitis in young children but does not appear to be effective in treating existing atopic dermatitis.
 Further studies on the subject are needed prior to developing firm conclusions on the usefulness of this complementary medicinal treatment.
+Deo et al have suggested low-dose methotrexate as a treatment option in the pediatric population.

 Clinical Context: It treats inflammatory dermatosis that is responsive to steroids.
 It decreases inflammation by suppressing the migration of polymorphonuclear leukocytes and reversing capillary permeability.

 In older children and adolescents, treat mild cases of atopic dermatitis with a low-potency (class VI or VII) topical steroid twice a day to decrease inflammation.
 Examples include hydrocortisone cream or ointment, 1% and 2.5%.
 For moderate cases of atopic dermatitis, intermediate-potency steroids (class III, IV, V) may be used for brief periods (< 2 wk) to control an eczematous flare.
 Subsequently, low-potency steroids can be used to maintain remission.
 For severe cases of atopic dermatitis, pulse therapy with high-potency topical steroids (class II) or oral steroids may be beneficial in adolescents.
-Use only low-potency steroids on the face, axillae, groin, and intertriginous areas because of increased absorption and increased local steroid side effects.
+Use only low-potency steroids on the face, axillae, groin, and intertriginous areas because of increased absorption and increased local steroid adverse effects.

 For mild atopic dermatitis in infants, class VI or VII topical steroids should be effective.
 If the infant has more severe atopic dermatitis, a moderate-potency steroid can be prescribed for as long as 1 week and then tapered down to a lower-potency medication for maintenance therapy.
 In general, do not treat infants with topical steroids in the high-potency classes (class II or above) without a referral to a dermatologist.